purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

     Implied probability: 50.0

-## Project # 5: A Game of conditions: Text Based Fantasy Game in Python.
+## A Game of conditions: Text Based Fantasy Game in Python.

 This project requires the programmer to tap into their creative side.
 Who doesn’t like a good fantasy like _Game of Thrones_?
 Well, while few programmers posses the creative and literary prose of George R. R. Martin we can still create an interactive and fun text based game using python.
 This program allows the user to create their own fantasy kingdom filled with allies such as wizards and paladins and littered with obstacles such as your nemesis and rogues.